Germany's two biggest churches shift closer together in adversity | DW | 12.05.2021

 The first ecumenical assembly was in 2003 in Berlin and the second event of its kind followed in 2010 in Munich.
 It has taken eleven years for the third joint gathering.
 Eleven years in which the Catholic and Protestant churches, still divided, have increasingly come to realize that they are both facing very similar problems.

-Senior figures from across Germany's political spectrum have, this time too, been invited to make a contribution to the conversation at the assembly.
+Senior figures from across Germany's political spectrum have, this time too, been invited to contribute to the conversation at the assembly.
 But there will be little or none of the live, festival-style, events that have in the past often been compared with rock concerts.
-It is an atmosphere that many, including the politicians, will miss: the buzz of the crowd as they debate tough issues like justice and solidarity.
+It is an atmosphere that many, including the politicians, will miss; The buzz of the crowd as they debate tough issues like justice and solidarity.

 Angela Merkel is a regular at the ecumenical assemblies, like here in Munich in 2010